Virus-eliminating Mask for Birger Linke Design

 For The Mask That Ate The Virus, we offer press releases in multiple languages, including: English.

-Our articles on The Mask That Ate The Virus, prepared for immediate use, are offered in several languages, including English, Spanish, German, Portuguese, Dutch, Korean, Japanese, Russian, Chinese (Mandarin), Italian, Indonesian, Hindi, French, Turkish and Arabic (Standard).
+Leverage our ready-to-publish articles on The Mask That Ate The Virus, offered in a range of languages: English, Spanish, German, Portuguese, Dutch, Korean, Japanese, Russian, Chinese (Mandarin), Italian, Indonesian, Hindi, French, Turkish and Arabic (Standard).

 A patented, specially treated textile is used for these reusable masks, that eliminates viruses, bacteria and fungi upon impact (incl.
 Covid 19).